ComposiTV/sway-mce/README.md

 # sway-mce
 Sway configuration that may be controlled using a remote.
-(If you bind the buttons on the remote someehow.)
+(If you bind the buttons on the remote somehow.)

 ## Buttons
 - Win+Alt+b (Back): Cycle through default/keyboard/select/move/size modes.